-- 77. In order that inspection and regulation are productive and beneficial for providers, it is important that inspectors and providers establish and maintain a professional working environment based on mutual courtesy and respectful behaviour.
-Inspectors are expected to uphold the code of conduct but Ofsted also expects providers to: - be courteous and respectful - apply their own codes of conduct in their dealings with inspectors - allow inspectors to conduct their visit in an open and honest way - allow inspectors to evaluate the provision objectively against the standards/framework - provide reasonable evidence that will enable the inspector to report honestly, fairly and reliably about their provision - work with inspectors to minimise disruption, stress and bureaucracy - maintain a purposeful dialogue with the inspector or the inspection team - draw any concerns to the attention of inspectors promptly and in a suitable manner - respect that inspectors will, on occasions, need to observe practice and talk to staff and users without the presence of a manager or registered person. - 78.
-In any instance of implied or actual harassment, abuse or intimidation, inspection activity may be suspended, with Ofsted asserting its right to take appropriate action in support of its staff.
+- 76. In order that inspection and regulation are productive and beneficial for providers, it is important that inspectors and providers establish and maintain a professional working relationship based on mutual courtesy and respectful behaviour.
+Inspectors are expected to uphold the code of conduct but Ofsted also expects providers to: - be courteous and respectful - apply their own codes of conduct in their dealings with inspectors - allow inspectors to conduct their visit in an open and honest way - allow inspectors to evaluate the provision objectively against the standards/framework - provide reasonable evidence that will enable the inspector to report honestly, fairly and reliably about their provision - work with inspectors to minimise disruption, stress and bureaucracy - maintain a purposeful dialogue with the inspector or the inspection team - draw any concerns to the attention of inspectors promptly and in a suitable manner - respect that inspectors will, on occasions, need to observe practice and talk to staff and users without the presence of a manager or registered person.

-The quality of regulatory work
+The quality of regulatory and inspection work

-- 79. Ofsted monitors the quality of its regulatory work through a range of formal processes.
-Some providers will be visited by quality assurance managers or by a representative of the inspection service provider to check the quality of the inspection. - 80.
-In the rare event that an inspection and/or inspection report are judged by Ofsted to be seriously flawed, the provider will be notified that the inspection is incomplete and that a further visit may be necessary, to make sure that enough evidence is gathered to make the inspection judgements secure. - 81.
-All registered providers will be invited to complete a post-registration or postinspection survey.
+- 77. Ofsted monitors the quality of its regulatory and inspection work through a range of formal processes.
+Some providers will be visited by Her Majesty's Inspectors, quality assurance managers or any other appropriate person or by a representative of the inspection service provider to check the quality of the inspection. - 78.
+In the rare event that an inspection and/or inspection report are judged by Ofsted to be seriously flawed, the provider will be notified that the inspection is incomplete and that a further visit may be necessary, to make sure that enough evidence is gathered to make the inspection judgements secure. - 79.
+All registered providers will be invited to complete a post-registration or post-inspection survey.